 As one of the earliest open trading ports to outside world and the starting-point of Maritime Silk Road, Guangdong has a long history of commercial trade and acceptation to the exotic culture.
 It is also the origin of modern industry as well as the national industry.

 Since the beginning of the reform and opening in 1978, Shenzhen, Zhuhai and Shantou have been set up as special economic zones while Guangzhou, Zhanjiang and Pearl River Delta are listed as open cities and areas.
-These factors have advanced the province to a new stage of development.
+These factors have advanced Guangdong Province to a new stage of development.
 By now, it has been developed into one of the most developed areas of mainland China with the most dynamic market and attractive investment environment.
 Guangzhou, not only plays a role as the political center of the province, but also the economic, scientific, educational and cultural center.
 Canton Fair, also called China Import and Export Fair is held twice yearly here and provides great opportunities for international trade between the country and the rest of the world.
 Shenzhen is well-known for its electronic industry while Dongguan, Zhuhai, Zhongshan, Shunde, etc have many factories making household appliances.
 Many transnational enterprises have set up branches or factories in these cities.
 Besides, a production base of grain, fruit and sugarcane has grown up around Pearl River Delta; a production base for tropical crops has been developed on Leizhou Peninsula.

 Local Festivals and Events